Trump, Crypto Tax, and the Headlines You Should Stop Believing

 Is Trump no tax on crypto?

-No. As of the 2025 tax year, there is no law eliminating taxes on cryptocurrency in the United States.
+No. Under Trump there is no law eliminating taxes on cryptocurrency in the United States.
 President Trump has expressed strong support for the crypto industry and his administration has signalled interest in reform, but no crypto tax exemption has been signed into law.
 Bitcoin, Ethereum, Solana, and all other digital assets remain subject to capital gains tax and income tax under current IRS rules.
 Until Congress passes legislation and the president signs it, you are required to report and pay tax on all crypto disposals, income, and gains as normal.

 Trump crypto tax: Fact vs. Fiction